 What You Can Count On

-Call your provider to see if you qualify for discounted rate programs and to alert them of employment changes or the loss of a job.
-If you have questions or your utilities have been improperly shut off, call the Attorney General’s Consumer Advocate at 1-800-684-6560 weekdays from 8:30-4:30 PM.
-Messages left over the weekend will be heard the following Monday.
+If you have questions or your utilities have been improperly shut off, call the Attorney General’s Consumer Advocate at 1-800-684-6560 Monday through Friday from 8:30-4:30 PM.

 Unemployment benefits have expanded and increased to meet the COVID-19 crisis

 Unemployed Pennsylvanians have access to expanded benefits during the COVID-19 crisis, and people who were not previously eligible can now receive financial support.
 These new improvements include:

 - Expanded eligibility – Many people who weren’t eligible for unemployment before now are, including gig workers such as Uber drivers, workers who are self-employed, contract workers who use 1099 forms for pay, workers who do not have adequate employment history, part-time workers, and workers who have maxed out unemployment benefits.
 Requirements like the weeklong waiting period and work search registration have been waived.

 - Increased support – The maximum amount of financial support has roughly doubled due to the crisis.
 Before the emergency, benefits were limited to $572 per week.
 An additional $600 will be added per week until July, and benefits can last for up to 39 weeks.